joshjwelsh/weekly-rent-tracker/README.md

     "san-francisco-ca": 2817,
     "washington-dc": 2270

-SUCCESSS!
+SUCCESS!
 I was able to reconfigure the program to work on apartments.com new website.

 Week 12: Dec 22, 2020